 Step 2: Turn your table into a timeline chart

-To see this table as a timeline chart, hover over the table, select Options in the top right, select Charts > Chart Display, and then select Timeline from the dropdown.
+To see this table as a timeline chart, hover over the table, select Options in the top right of the table, choose the ... (next to the Calendar display option), then select Timeline.

 Step 4.
 Add further customization